wangxlab/iGenSig/README.md

 ## D. How to build iGenSig models based on GDSC dataset and predict the therapeutic response in CCLE cell lines and patient subjects in the BATTLE trial.

-* Find ìiGenSig_example_script.Rî file in your folder.
+* Find ‚ÄúiGenSig_example_script.R‚Äù file in your folder.
 This file contains the script to perform iGenSig modeling.
 *
 ## the iGenSig module has been tested on the latest R version 4.1.2 with Windows 10 computer Intel(R) Core(TM) i7-6700 CPU @ 3.40GHz, 32 GB RAM.